Relaxation Critical Dynamics with Emergent Symmetry

-In this paper, we study the dissipative nonequilibrium relaxation dynamics in $3$D $Z_q$-clock model starting from an ordered initial state.
-For the $3$D XY model, the magnitude and angular fluctuations share the same dynamic exponent $z\approx 2$~\cite{Jensen2000epl}.
-For the $Z_q$-clock model, we show that the whole relaxation process of the magnitude of magnetization $M$ is described by the usual correlation time scale $\zeta\propto \xi^z$ governed by the dynamic universality class of the $3$D XY model, showing the irrelevant aspect of the DISV~\cite{Oshikawa2000prb,Lou2007prl,Okubo2015prb,Leonard2015prl,Pujari2015prb,Ding2016prb,Hasenbusch2011prb,Shao2020prl,Patil2021prb}.
+To seek for answers, here we study the dissipative nonequilibrium relaxation dynamics in $3$D $Z_q$-clock model starting from an ordered initial state.
+For the $3$D XY model, the magnitude and angular fluctuations share the same dynamic exponent $z=2.0246(10)$~\cite{Adzhemyan2022pa}.
+For the $Z_q$-clock model, we show that the whole relaxation process of the magnitude of magnetization $M$ is described by the usual dynamic exponent $z$ governed by the dynamic universality class of the $3$D XY model, showing the irrelevant aspect of the DISV~\cite{Oshikawa2000prb,Lou2007prl,Okubo2015prb,Leonard2015prl,Pujari2015prb,Ding2016prb,Hasenbusch2011prb,Shao2020prl,Patil2021prb}.
 In contrast, the dynamics of the angular order parameter $\phi_q$ is branded by the ``dangerous'' aspect of the DISV.
-A remarkable two-stage evolution is discovered in the relaxation process of $\phi_q$.
-In the short-time stage, $\phi_q$ is a dimensionless variable and its dynamics is characterized by the $z$, whereas in the long-time stage $\phi_q$ gets a scaling dimension from the DISV and its dynamics is characterized by a new dynamic exponent $z'\approx 2.25$, demonstrating that there is another typical time scale $\zeta'$ for angular fluctuation with $\zeta'\propto \xi'^{z'}$.
-Off-critical-point effects are then explored to confirm the dynamic scaling with $z'$.
+A remarkable two-stage evolution is discovered for $\phi_q$.
+In the short-time stage, $\phi_q$ is a dimensionless variable and its dynamics is characterized by the $z$, whereas in the long-time stage $\phi_q$ gets a scaling dimension from the DISV and its dynamics is characterized by a new dynamic exponent $z'$ with $z'>z$.
+Moreover, we find that $z'$ increases with $q$.
+Further scaling analyses confirm that $z'$ is an indispensable critical exponent.
+Our present work not only sheds new light on the \textit{temporal} critical properties with emergent symmetry, but also brings new vitality into experimental investigations in the hexagonal RMnO$_3$ materials~\cite{Chae2012prl,Skjaervo2019prx,Griffin2012prx,Lin2014natphy,Meier2017prx,Meier2020prb,Zhang2021prb,OWSandvik2023nl,Kang2023jap,Baghizadeh2019jpcc,Juraschek2020prl}.
+Furthermore, our results may exert influence on nonequilibrium dynamics of supersolid quantum phase transitions in materials such as Na$_2$BaCo(PO$_4$)$_2$~\cite{Xiang2024nat,Chi2024,Gao2024}.

-{\bf Model and numerical method}---The Hamiltonian of the ``hard'' $Z_q$-clock model in cubic lattice is~\cite{Oshikawa2000prb,Lou2007prl,Okubo2015prb,Shao2020prl,Patil2021prb}
+{\bf Model and numerical method}---The Hamiltonian of the ``hard'' $Z_q$-clock model in cubic lattice is~\cite{Oshikawa2000prb,Lou2007prl,Okubo2015prb,Leonard2015prl,Pujari2015prb,Ding2016prb,Hasenbusch2011prb,Shao2020prl,Patil2021prb}